AdobeDocs/photoshop-api-docs/README.md

 While referencing fonts in the API request, please ensure that the correct Postscript name for that font is used.
 Referencing to that font with any other name will result in the API treating this as a missing font.

 The Photoshop APIs supports using the following category of fonts:
-- Currently Installed Fonts on the server, listed [here](SupportedFonts.md)
+- Currently Installed Fonts on the server listed [here](SupportedFonts.md)
 - Fonts that you are authorized to access via [Adobe Fonts](https://fonts.adobe.com/fonts).
   **Note**: Currently only available for OAuth tokens, JWT service token support is forthcoming.
 - Custom Fonts: These are the fonts that are either owned by you or the ones that only you are authorized to use.